Hardware-Aware Static Optimization of Hyperdimensional Computations: Analytical Model ( )

 \subsection{Mutual Independence}

-The \tool{} accuracy analysis relies on both the data structure and query containing \textit{mutually independent} codes or tuples.
-As part of the accuracy analysis, \tool{} identifies the mutual independence constraints that must hold for the above distributional analysis to apply.
+The \tool{} analytical model assumes that both the data structure and query contain \textit{mutually independent} codes or tuples.
+In the analytical model, \tool{} identifies the mutual independence constraints that must hold.
 These mutual independence constraints are dynamically checked when constructing the data structure and query.
 The specific mutual independence constraint depends on the type of analytical procedure used to perform the analysis.
+We next present two types of mutual independence constraints.
+We discuss the implications of the mutual independence constraint in Section~\ref{sec:discussion:mutual:independence}, present an efficient dynamic independence checker and prove the equivalence of mutual independence constraints to statistical independence in Section~\ref{sec:dynamic:checker}.